nhsengland/sharing-platform-docs/technical/architecture/decisions/0004-supported-browsers.md

 ## Proposal

-Given Microsoft Internet Explorer has reached end-of-life in the Microsoft Lifecycle Policy and NHS Digital's subsequent move to [stop supporting Internet Explorer](https://digital.nhs.uk/about-nhs-digital/standards-for-web-products/withdrawal-of-support-for-internet-explorer), we will do the same.
+NF-004 in the original Platform Non-Function Requirements document lists the suggeste browsers to be supported, however, given Microsoft Internet Explorer has reached end-of-life in the Microsoft Lifecycle Policy and NHS Digital's subsequent move to [stop supporting Internet Explorer](https://digital.nhs.uk/about-nhs-digital/standards-for-web-products/withdrawal-of-support-for-internet-explorer), we will do the same.

 Shown below are the list of browsers we intend to test our application with:-

-### Desktop
+Windows

+- Edge (latest versions)
+- Google Chrome (latest versions)
+- Mozilla Firefox (latest versions)

+MacOS

+- Safari 12 and later
-1. Google Chrome
+- Google Chrome (latest versions)
-2. Mozilla Firefox
+- Mozilla Firefox (latest versions)
-3. Microsoft Edge
-4. Opera
-5. Apple Safari

-### Mobile

-1. Chrome for Android
-2. Microsoft Edge for Android
-3. Opera Mini for Android
-4. Opera Touch for Android
-5. Chrome for iOS
-6. Microsoft Edge for iOS
-7. Opera Mini for iOS
+iOS

-8. Opera Touch for iOS
+- Safari for iOS 10.3 and later
+- Google Chrome (latest versions)

+Android

+- Google Chrome (latest versions)
+- Samsung Internet (latest versions)

+Breakdown by device:

+- Desktop: 82.89%
+- Tablet: 9.8%
+- Mobile: 7.31%

+Further information can be found [here](../../testing/README.md)

 ## Decision